openxc/openxc-vehicle-simulator/README.md

 The world outside the car is currently assumed to be a flat, featureless sphere, solely for the purpose of generating GPS data.

-The core of the emulator is python running a local web server through [Flask](http://flask.pocoo.org/docs/installation).
+The core of the simultaor is Python running a local web server through [Flask](http://flask.pocoo.org/docs/installation).
 The user interface is accessed through a web browser pointed at localhost.
-The Emulator also listens for incoming network connections from the OpenXC Enabler, running on an Android device.
+The Simulator also listens for incoming network connections from the OpenXC Enabler, running on an Android device.

-## Installing the Emulator
+## Installing the Simulator
 Once you've cloned the repository, install the Python Flask dependencies with `pip`: